Golf Ball Position: Correct Stance From Driver to Putter

 When the ball is too far forward, you are more likely to hit up on it, causing a thin or top shot.
 Instead, you need to hit down on it to create a very shallow divot.
 If you need a good example of this, just watch Henrik Stenson, who is basically the Terminator with a 3-wood in his hands.

-Golf Ball Position With Irons
+Golf Ball Position for Irons

 Once you dial in your woods, let’s go into irons.
-In general, you want your irons in the middle to middle front of your stance.
+In general, you want your irons in the middle to middle front part of your stance.

 The longer the iron, the more you want the ball positioned forward in your stance.
 For example, your 5 iron should be front middle, while your 8-iron should be closer to the middle of your stance.